fabiohk/Smart-Spreadsheet/README.md

 OPEN_API_TOKEN="sk..."
 ```

-Now, you'll have two options to run the app:
+Now, you'll have three options to run the app:

 ### Auto Parser